-We’re entering the first week of the annual West Angeles January Consecration!
-But if you believe that fasting is not for you, or that you can’t get through the month without your favorite foods, then we’re here to help.
+The first week of the annual West Angeles January Consecration is right around the corner.
+If you believe that fasting is not for you, or that you can’t get through the month without your favorite foods, then we’re here to help.
 Read our post below to find out more about the benefits and importance of fasting.

 Millions of Christians throughout the world begin the New Year with a period of consecration, extended prayer, known as fasting.
 When we fast and consecrate ourselves, we do so to bring ourselves closer to God; to cleanse our bodies, to develop discipline, and to prepare ourselves for use for God’s purpose.

 Fasting requires us to limit certain foods, beverages, practices, and habits.
 It helps to lead us to the physical conditions God wanted for us when He created Adam and Eve (Genesis 1:29); it helps us to manifest the fruit of the Spirit (Galatians 5:22-24), and it develops within us optimum spiritual, mental, and physical functionality (Daniel 1:18-20).

 Do you have a tough time starting a fast, or maintaining the eating principles required?
 Do you want to fast, but you don’t know where to start?
 If so, then know that you’re not alone.

 Here are 7 tips to help make your time of fasting and consecration a successful one: